13 Top-Rated Ski Resorts near Toronto, 2023

 Horseshoe Resort in Ontario has undergone some significant improvements in the past few years, including upgraded snowmaking equipment and new luxury accommodations at the base.

 Off the ski slopes, the resort has a massive snow tubing hill, just under 20 miles of cross-country skiing, an ice-skating rink, fat biking, along with mini and full-size snowmobiling.
-Horseshoe Resort is both an ideal day trip location, only 1.5 hours from Toronto, or a weekend family getaway destination.
+Horseshoe Resort is an ideal day trip location, only 1.5 hours from Toronto, and also a good weekend family getaway destination.
 Cheap to mid-range accommodation along with dining and some nightlife is also available about 20 minutes away in either Barrie or Orillia.

 Horseshoe Resort also offers a mid-week pass similar to Blue Mountain's 5x7 pass, the only difference being that there are no blackout dates.